UCMJ Article 105

 Forgery may be committed either by falsely making a writing or by knowingly uttering a falsely made writing.
 There are three elements common to both aspects of forgery: a writing falsely made or altered; an apparent capability of the writing as falsely made or altered to impose a legal liability on another or to change another’s legal rights or liabilities to that person’s prejudice; and an intent to defraud.

-The intent to defraud need not be directed toward anyone in particular, nor be for the advantage of the offender.
-It is irrelevant if no one was actually defrauded, or that no further step was made toward carrying out the intent to defraud other than the false making or altering of a writing.
+The intent to defraud need not be directed toward anyone in particular nor be for the advantage of the offender.
+It is irrelevant if no one was fooled or that no further step was made toward carrying out the intent to defraud other than the false making or altering of a writing.

-False does not refer to the contents of the written information or the facts it may or may not contain, but rather to the act of making or altering the contents.
-Signing the name of another to an instrument having apparent legal value without authority, and with the intent to defraud, is forgery as the signature is falsely made.
+False does not refer to the contents of the written information or the facts it may or may not contain but instead to making or altering the contents.
+Signing the name of another to an instrument having apparent legal value without authority and with the intent to defraud is a forgery as the signature is falsely made.

-The nature of the writing is important when determining if a charge of forgery is applicable.
-The writing must be one which would, if genuine, apparently impose a legal liability on another, or change that person’s legal rights or liabilities.
+The nature of the writing is essential when determining if a charge of forgery is applicable.
+The writing must be one that would, if genuine, apparently impose a legal liability on another or change that person’s legal rights or liabilities.
 A writing falsely “made” includes an instrument that may be partially or entirely printed, engraved, written with a pencil, or made by photography or other device.
 A writing may be falsely “made” by materially altering an existing writing, by filling in a paper signed in blank, or by signing an instrument already written.
-With respect to the apparent legal efficacy of the writing falsely made or altered, the writing must appear either on its face or from extrinsic facts to impose a legal liability on another, or to change a legal right or liability to the prejudice of another.
+Concerning the apparent legal efficacy of the writing falsely made or altered, the writing must appear either on its face or from extrinsic facts to impose a legal liability on another or to change a legal right or liability to the prejudice of another.
 The alteration must effect a material change in the legal tenor of the writing.
-Thus, an alteration which apparently increases, diminishes, or discharges any obligation is material.
+Thus, an alteration which increases, diminishes, or discharges any obligation is material.

 Maximum Possible Punishment for Violations of Article 105